Exploring Tomorrow

 The Standard Intro:

-(Echo voice:) "Exploring Tomorrow!"
+(SFX: Echo voice:) "Exploring Tomorrow!"

-(Music similar to ABC's Wide World of Sports.)
+(SFX: Music: Similar to ABC's Wide World of Sports.)

 An Opening Narration:

 Host: "When men start a new project, it starts with a plan.
 The plan has to be carried out, worked though, the details arranged for.
 You don't have any trouble until the thing you did not expect turns up.
 So far, human research has achieved an unmanned satellite in space.
 The sole purpose of any of these devices, any machine, is to serve human beings.
 The machine goes first to try things out.
 But the sole purpose of doing it is so men can follow.
 And women too.
-But there are problems of purely human nature, that sometimes complicate the most scientific of plans."
+But there are problems of purely human nature that sometimes complicate the most scientific of plans."

 A Middle Narration:

 Host: "Alice had called attention to the fact that the space station had not been adequately designed.
 It had been designed alright to take care of men, and of women.
-But taking care of human individuals is not enough if we are to really enter the space stage.
+But taking care of human individuals is not enough if we are to really enter the space age.
 We have to take care of the human race.
 That's something Alice was bringing to attention."

 An Ending Narration: